Eventual-Inc/Daft/docs/source/user_guide/integrations/delta_lake.rst

 Roadmap
 *******

-Here are features of Delta Lake that are on our roadmap.
+Here are Delta Lake features that are on our roadmap.
 Please let us know if you would like to see support for any of these features!

 1. Read support for `deletion vectors <https://docs.delta.io/latest/delta-deletion-vectors.html>`__ (`issue <https://github.com/Eventual-Inc/Daft/issues/1954>`__).
 2. Read support for `column mappings <https://docs.delta.io/latest/delta-column-mapping.html>`__ (`issue <https://github.com/Eventual-Inc/Daft/issues/1955>`__).